Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna: Enhancing solver's speed via deep learning

 We leverage supervised and transfer learning methods to devise a new node pruning policy for the B\&B algorithm, which we refer to as learning-aided B\&B. During the offline training stage, multiple instances of the problem are solved for different CSIs.
-Although, the parameters of the optimization problem is different, they maintain the same binary search tree structure which can be exploited by a supervised learning algorithm.
-Specifically, while solving the training problems with the B\&B algorithm, training data are collected at each node representing important features pertaining to the pruning process.
+Although the parameters of the optimization problem are different, they maintain the same binary search tree structure which can be exploited by a supervised learning algorithm.
+Specifically, while solving the training problems with the B\&B algorithm, training data representing important features pertaining to the pruning process are collected at each node.
 These features are of two different types: structural features and CSI features.
 The former correspond to the structure of the underlying binary search tree consisting of features related to a node at a local level or the whole tree at a global level.
 The CSI features, as the name implies, are related to the specific channel gain information at a node level.
 We train a deep neural network (DNN) classifier, as the node pruning policy, on the training data which, given the feature vector as the input, decides whether a particular node ought to be pruned or not.
 As detailed in the Methods, the training of this DNN is done over different stages.
 At each stage, the DNN trained on the previous stage is used as the pruning policy to collect further training data.
 Then, we utilize fine-tuning method \cite{meroune,HyPhyLearn,MLSP}, which is a transfer learning technique, to update the weights of the DNN given the new training data.
-Fig. \ref{fig:Bers-All}.g illustrates a flow-chart of the learning-aided B\&B algorithm where a DNN-based pruning policy is trained and utilized in the original B\&B algorithm.
-Fig. \ref{fig:Bers-All}.h demonstrates the performance of the learning-aided B\&B algorithm when $N=24$ and $L=4$ in terms of BER at Bob and Eve.
-In the training phase the optimization problems are solved for $50$ CSIs from Alice-Bob and Alice-Eve channels.
-Notably, the result of our learning-aided B\&B has been obtained $34.8$ times faster than the original algorithm where the speed is measured in terms of the number of visited nodes before reaching to the final solution.
-The cost that was paid for such speed enhancement is compromising on the achieved reliability and security levels.
-However, we point out the BER performance degradation, as shown in Fig. \ref{fig:Bers-All}, is not significant in terms of both system reliability/security, while the resulting speed improvement is substantial.
+Figure \ref{fig:Bers-All}.g illustrates a flow-chart of the learning-aided B\&B algorithm where a DNN-based pruning policy is trained and utilized in the original B\&B algorithm.
+Figure \ref{fig:Bers-All}.h demonstrates the performance of the learning-aided B\&B algorithm when $N=24$ and $L=4$ in terms of BER at Bob and Eve.
+In the training phase the optimization problems are solved for data collected for $40$ different CSIs from each Alice-Bob and Alice-Eve channels.
+It should be noted that the size of the training data used to train the DNN-based pruning policy shown in Figure \ref{fig:Bers-All}.g depends on the number of nodes visited by the B\&B algorithm to reach a solution.
+Each entry in the training dataset includes the features of a node and its corresponding label, as illustrated in Figure \ref{fig:Bers-All}.g.
+As a result, the size of the training dataset is directly proportional to the number of nodes visited by the B\&B algorithm.
+Depending on the number of unknowns in the problem, a large number of nodes may be visited before a solution is reached, resulting in a dataset that captures the pruning policy's behavior in the B\&B algorithm.
+Moreover, it is worth mentioning that our learning-aided B\&B approach achieved a speedup of $39.8$ times compared to the original algorithm for the case of $N = 24$ and $L = 4$, which demonstrates the effectiveness of our approach in accelerating the search process.
+The speed is measured in terms of the number of visited nodes before reaching a final solution.
+Using a commercial laptop with a $4$-core Intel processor and $8$ GB of RAM, the time consumption for the learning-aided B\&B algorithm for the case of $N=12$ and $L=2$ is around $1.2$ s while for the original B\&B method takes around $4$ minutes to find a solution.
+The cost paid for such speed enhancement is compromising on the achieved reliability and security levels.
+However, we point out that the BER performance degradation, as shown in Figure \ref{fig:Bers-All}, is not significant in terms of both system reliability/security, while the resulting speed improvement is substantial.